 1. Disk Drill for Mac

 The best data recovery software for Mac that you can add to your digital toolbox is Disk Drill.
-Since its arrival in 2010, this free application has been making data recovery services angry by empowering regular home users to get back their lost data in a few steps, saving them a lot of money in the process.
+Since its arrival in 2010, this freemium application has been making data recovery services nervous by empowering regular home users to get back their lost data in a few simple steps, saving them significant money in the process.

 Best Features:

-• The app natively supports Apple Silicon Macs (M1 & M2), and it’s also fully compatible with older Intel-based Macs with and without the T2 chip.
+- The app natively supports Apple Silicon Macs (M1, M2, M3, M4 and M5 chips), and it’s also fully compatible with older Intel-based Macs with and without the T2 chip.

-• Besides internal and external hard drives, USB flash drives, SD cards, RAID arrays, and Time Machine backups, Disk Drill for Mac can restore data from mobile Android, iOS, and iPadOS mobile devices.
+- Besides internal and external hard drives, USB flash drives, SD cards, NAS devices, RAID arrays, and Time Machine backups, Disk Drill for Mac can restore data from mobile Android, iOS, and iPadOS devices.

-• This file recovery app boasts support for hundreds of file formats, which it can recover from all major file systems, namely FAT16/FAT32, exFAT, NTFS/NTFS5, HFS/HFS+, APFS, ReFS, and ext2/ext3/ext4, as well as raw storage devices with no file system.
+- This file recovery app boasts support for hundreds of file formats, which it can recover from all major file systems, namely FAT16/FAT32, exFAT, NTFS/NTFS5, HFS/HFS+, APFS, ReFS, ext2/ext3/ext4, and BTRFS, as well as raw storage devices with no file system.

-• Top-tier RAW file format recovery performance makes Disk Drill for Mac excellent for photographers and videographers.
+- Top-tier RAW file format (ARW, CR2, CR3, DNG, NEF, and more) recovery performance makes Disk Drill for Mac excellent for photographers and videographers.

 Free Features:

-• The free edition of Disk Drill lets you evaluate the recovery results, it can generate accurate previews of all recoverable file formats that are natively supported by the macOS operating system.
+- The free edition of Disk Drill lets you evaluate the recovery results, and it can generate accurate previews of all recoverable file formats that are natively supported by the macOS operating system.

-• The Byte-to-Byte Backup feature provides users with the ability to recover lost data from an image of any device/partition, protecting them from the risks associated with scanning the original storage device.
+- The Byte-to-Byte Backup feature provides users with the ability to recover lost data from an image of any device/partition, protecting them from the risks associated with scanning the original storage device.
+Since the latest update, the backup process is now easier and more reliable.
+Users can pick up where they left off even if the device was temporarily disconnected.
+This makes data safer when dealing with failing drives.

 Verdict: